PAH-SSc Findings

 The DETECT algorithm had a 4% (n=3) rate of missed PAH diagnoses compared with 29% (n=24) using the 2009 ESC/ERS Guidelines.1

-- Sensitivity and specificity analysis using the 408 SSc patients in the DETECT study (87 with RHC-confirmed PAH and 321 without)
+• Sensitivity and specificity analyses using the 408 SSc patients in the DETECT study (87 with RHC-confirmed PAH and 321 without)

 DETECT Video